Best Travel Money Card for 2026: How to Pay Abroad Without Getting Ripped Off

 The best card for international travel isn’t a single card — it’s a three-part system.
 Wise as your primary spending card.
 Revolut as your backup and for online bookings.
 A no foreign transaction fee credit card for larger purchases and earning rewards on everything else.

 The three rules that matter most: never exchange currency at the airport, always choose local currency when a terminal offers a choice, and never use a card with foreign transaction fees abroad.
-Those three alone save most travelers $100+ per trip with no other changes.
+Those three alone save most travelers meaningful money over multiple trips with no major lifestyle change.

 |---|---|